-- The Suitability Policy - Procedure regarding the Suitability, Recruitment, Training and Integration of the members of the management structure and for the holders of the key function - The Procedure for Establishing the important Activities and Critical Functions and Insurance Distribution Functions - The Succession Planning and Professional Development Procedure done previously, annually or at the renewal of the mandate, through the annual performance evaluation process and by documenting the criteria identified in the policies mentioned.
+- The Suitability Policy

+- Procedure regarding the Suitability, Recruitment, Training and Integration of the members of the management structure and for the holders of the key function/critical/ SB/FT /PDSI functions;

+- The Succession Planning Procedure

+- Policy of Integration and Training of the members of the management structure;

+- Diversity Policy

 The evaluation of competence and solvency criteria applies to persons who apply for such a position (management or key functions).
-This is
+This is done previously, annually or at the renewal of the mandate, through the annual performance evaluation process and by documenting the criteria identified in the policies mentioned.